 Head over to our Best GPS Running Watches buyer’s guide next to learn more about the ‘best of the best’ GPS watches for running.

-The Fenix watch series also has an awesome feature called LiveTrack.
+The Garmin Fenix 7 series as well as my current Forerunner 965 watch both also have an awesome feature called LiveTrack.

 When activated, this feature sends an email to contacts of your choice when you start a run.